uafgeotools/mtuq/docs/user_guide/06/plotting_time_shifts.rst

 Plotting time shifts
 --------------------

-To plot time shifts, the `attrs` data structure returned above can simply be passed to a plotting function:
+To plot time shifts, the `attrs` data structure returned above can be passed directly to a plotting function:

 .. code::

     from mtuq.graphics import plot_time_shifts
     plot_time_shifts(dirname, attrs, stations, origins, components=['Z','R','T'])

-As a result, one image like the following will be created for each component.
+As a result, one image like the following will be created for each component:

 .. image:: images/20090407201255351_attrs_time_shifts_bw_Z.png
   :width: 400